 Review your debt

 Before you can make a plan to manage your debt going forward, you should understand how much debt you have and how long it will take to pay down.
 High-interest debt should be the first to go, but if there is a small debt that can provide you with an early win, then that may be the best route.
-Consider these 5 steps to take control of your finances including reviewing your debt.

 Start a budget